Dyadic double/debiased machine learning for analyzing determinants of free trade agreements: Introduction

 \section{Introduction}

 Empirical research investigating network formation and outcomes spans the literature covering labor economics, industrial organization, macroeconomics, development, and international trade, among others.
 In a large fraction of these studies, the process through which economic entities are determined -- e.g., free/preferential trade agreements, friendships, and financial relationships -- concern dyadic/network link formation models.
 While recent methodological advances have increased the popularity of empirical network formation models (see \citet*{graham2019dyadic} and \citet{graham2019econometric} for surveys), the large majority of existing studies focus on parsimonious (low-dimensional) model specifications.
 The increasing availability of `big data' should, in principle, allow researchers to consider increasingly rich specifications and uncover new insights into the nature of network formation.
 Rather, researchers are hamstrung by two competing limitations.
-On one hand, there is no existing econometric methodology that allows for both dyadic robust inference and high-dimensional link formation specifications.
-Simply estimating a rich specification across a wide set of co-variates is not yet possible.
-Moreover, we document that common off-the-shelf approaches, such as the conventional double/debiased machine learning for i.i.d. sampling, are likely to result in both biased estimates and misleading standard errors under dyadic dependence.
+On one hand, there is no existing econometric methodology that allows for both dyadic robust inference and high-dimensional link formation specifications. { In the presence of significant data heterogeneity in the policy variable of interest, one needs to control a large number of covariates.
+However, simply estimating a rich specification across a wide set of covariates is not yet possible. } Moreover, we document that common off-the-shelf approaches, such as the conventional double/debiased machine learning for i.i.d. sampling, are likely to result in both biased estimates and misleading standard errors under dyadic dependence.
 On the other hand, the most common empirical approach, reducing the dimensionality of the network formation model by assumption, risks model mis-specification, is a likely source of estimation bias and/or misleading inference, and reduces the set of questions researchers can investigate.
 In light of the increasing availability of big data today, we advance state-of-the-art approaches to estimating network models by developing novel methods for root-$n$ consistent estimation and inference for high-dimensional dyadic regressions and high-dimensional dyadic/network link formation models.